closerdao/tdf-game-guide/Readme.md

 **Welcome** to the TDF Game Guide.
 This guide is your map to our regenerative human habitat—a living experiment where we play at building a different future.

+## 🌱 Why We Exist

+TDF exists because our current ways of living are unsustainable.
+Land is degraded, communities are fragmented, and economies are built on extraction rather than regeneration.
+We believe another way is not only possible, but necessary.

+## 🎯 Mission Statement

+Traditional Dream Factory exists to reimagine how humans live together on Earth.
+Our mission is to regenerate land, foster resilient communities, and prototype the economies and cultures of a thriving future.

+## 🌱 Part of OASA

+TDF is part of the OASA network and follows its regenerative constitution.
+This means stewarding land as commons, rejecting extractive systems, and ensuring our local governance aligns with [OASA constitution](https://oasa.earth) and its regenerative principles.
+Certain key decisions remain subject to OASA’s General Meeting and guardians of nature.

+## 📖 About This Guide

+This Game Guide is a living rulebook that governs the "game" of TDF.
+It describes how community roles, governance and systems work, and invites participation in shaping and updating the rules via the DAO.
+The guide encourages people to see it as a dynamic tool: not fixed rules but a framework that evolves as we learn.

 ## 🚀 Quick Start
 New to TDF?
 Start with our [Quick Reference Guide](QUICK_REFERENCE.md) for key information at a glance.